islomar/java-concurrency-in-practice/README.md

     * They act as *mutexes* (or mutual exclusion locks), which means that at most one thread may own the lock.
     * Intrinsic locks are *reentrant*: locks are acquired on a per-thread rather than per-invocation basis (it means that a thread trying to get a lock already held, succeeds).
 Reentrancy is implemented by associating with each lock an acquisitions count and an owning thread.
     * Reentrancy saves us from deadlock sometimes, e.g. when calling a synchronized parent method from itself.
-* If synchronization is used to coordinate access to a variable, it is neede *everywhere thtat variable is accessed*
+* If synchronization is used to coordinate access to a variable, it is needed *everywhere that variable is accessed*
 * For each mutable state variable that may be accessed by more than one thread, all accesses to that variable must be performed with the same lock held.
 In this case, we say that the variable is guarded by that lock.
-* Acquireing the lock associated with an object does **not** prevent other threads from accessing that object - the only thing that acquiring a lock prevents any other thread from doing is acquiring that same lock.
+* Acquiring the lock associated with an object does **not** prevent other threads from accessing that object - the only thing that acquiring a lock prevents any other thread from doing is acquiring that same lock.
 * Every shared, mutable variable should be guarded by exactly one lock.
 * A common locking convention is to encapsulate all mutable state within an object and to protect it from concurrent access by synchronizing any code path that accesses mutable state using the object's intrinsic lock.
 * For every invariant that involves more than one variable, all the variables involved in that invariant must be guarded by the same lock